-DeVry University has been designated as a National Center of Academic Excellence in Cyber Defense (CAE-CD, https://caecommunity.org) by the National Center of Academic Excellence in Cybersecurity by the National Security Agency for the Bachelor of Science in Computer Information Systems with a specialization in Cyber Security Programming.
-Students successfully completing this program and track in the May 2024 session and thereafter are issued a certificate of achievement signifying completion of a program with CAE-CD designation.
+DeVry University has been designated as a National Center of Academic Excellence in Cyber Defense (CAE-CD, https://caecommunity.org) by the National Center of Academic Excellence in Cybersecurity by the National Security Agency for the following programs:

+- Bachelor of Science in Computer Information Systems with a specialization in Cyber Security Programming - Bachelor of Science in Information Technology and Networking with a specialization in Cyber Security

+Students successfully completing one of these programs with the associated specialization/track are issued a certificate of achievement signifying completion of a program with CAE-CD designation.
 The certificate also indicates the curriculum meets rigorous standards for cybersecurity education and the student has completed all coursework needed to meet those standards.